 I’m a strategist / researcher / designer / writer / entrepreneur

-Building and advising startups in emerging technologies, as well as researching and deploying intelligent systems, has led me to pursue transforming the nation’s ability to adopt and deploy these technologies for critical national security challenges.
+Building and advising startups in emerging technologies, as well as researching and deploying intelligent systems, has led me to pursue transforming the nation’s ability to adopt and deploy these technologies for the critical challenges of today (and tomorrow).

-I question the policies, assumptions, and failures that undermine our nation’s national security strategy, interrogate the lessons of the geopolitical past, and attempt to shape our understanding of the technological future.
+I question the policies, assumptions, and failures that undermine national security strategy, interrogate the lessons of the geopolitical past, and attempt to shape our understanding of the technological future.

-I’m currently at Northeastern University pursuing an interdisciplinary bachelor of science in business strategy, public policy, law, economics, design, and Jewish studies.
-I graduate in the fall of 2026.
+I’m currently at Northeastern University pursuing an interdisciplinary BSc in business strategy, public policy, law, economics, design, and Jewish studies.
+I will graduate this year.

 I’m passionate about contributing to impactful work with intelligent systems, national security, public policy, or international development.
 Contact me with opportunities, questions, or requests.